 Our programs are in one-third of all Australian schools, and more than 75 per cent of all Australian public libraries (reaching all 1,500 within the next three years).
 We support 10,000 children in refuges or foster homes across Australia every year.

-We have reached more than two million children and their families nationwide since the organisation was established in 1997.
+We have reached more than three million children and their families nationwide since the organisation was established in 1997.

 Our Raffles program is a fundamental fundraising channel that supports our diverse range of support and preventative programs.
 All proceeds generated are evenly distributed to the programs that need it most.
 In Australia, every 2 minutes there is a report of child abuse, neglect or family violence.
 And subsequently, we rely heavily on our fundraising endeavours to continue meeting the evolving and changing needs, both now and into the future.